strongloop/strongloop.com2/_posts/2018-04-09-github-example-app-part2.md

 <!-- more -->
 ## Let's continue
 In Part 1 of this blog post series, we have created a LoopBack 4 application and created a REST endpoint in `GHRepoController` that takes GitHub organization and repository as the path parameters.
-Let's continue with adding logic to the `getRepoStargazers` function in `GHRepoController`.
+We'll continue by adding logic to the `getRepoStargazers` function in `GHRepoController`.

 ### Step 1: Creating `creds.ts` for credentials used in octokat.js
 [octokat.js](https://www.npmjs.com/package/octokat) is a GitHub API client that makes it easier to talk